polar/CppSharpTest/Readme.md

     rake config_release

-both tasks, clean the generated directories and write a file called `configuration.txt` containing either `Debug` or `Release`.
-This file is used in deciding to include the `-D_DEBUG` flag in the call to CppSharp and to generate the proper `-DCMAKE_BUILD_TYPE=Release|Debug` option to CMake.
+both tasks, clean the generated directories and write a file called `configuration.txt` containing either `Debug` or `Release`, regenerate the C# and recreate the CMake build directory.
+The `configuration.txt` file is used in deciding to include the `-D_DEBUG` flag in the call to CppSharp and to generate the proper `-DCMAKE_BUILD_TYPE=Release|Debug` option to CMake.